 - With our garden curriculums.
 These year-long guides get your class out in the garden and learning!

 - Through our resources page which include tips on everything from keeping a food safe garden to suggested garden design elements and how to execute them!

 If your school would like support beyond the offerings listed, consider becoming part of the School Garden Program!

 Wasatch Community Gardens' School Garden Program offers support to school gardens in the Salt Lake Valley.
 We know that running a school garden has different needs and challenges from most other community gardens.
 WCG is here to help you manage those needs; whether it's supporting a school in getting their garden going, providing support through changes in garden leadership, or helping educators incorporate the garden into their classrooms.
 We will work to help you reach the next level of growing and eating fresh foods in your garden!

-If you have an engaged parent community and are looking for a way to harness their energy to support your school garden, consider starting a Parent Garden Club with us.
-Put the garden into the hands of your parent community while building leadership among parent volunteers.
+If you have an engaged parent community and are looking for a way to harness their energy to support your school garden, consider starting a Family Garden Club with us.
+Put the garden into the hands of your school family community while building leadership among school family volunteers.

 The Escalante Explorer Garden was established in 2005 when the students and faculty noticed that their new soccer field was constantly flooding.
 They reached out to the Division of Natural Resources to find out why, and discovered an artesian well in their field!